YosefLab/Compass/README.md

                [--symmetric-kernel] [--input-weights FILE]
                [--penalty-diffusion MODE] [--no-reactions] [--no-metabolites]
 ```

+See our instructions [here]() for an in depth tutorial on using Compass's advanced settings

 ### Outputs
 When Compass has completed, the outputs for all samples are stored in a tab delimited file `reactions.txt` in the specified output directory (`.` directory when running Compass by default).